Aug. 15, 1057 – King Macbeth was killed at the Battle of Lumphanan by the forces of Máel Coluim mac Donnchada.

 Aug.
-15, 1930 – Greenberry “Green” Henry Shell died at the age of 88 in Brewton, Ala.
-A native of Georgia, he later moved to Escambia County, Ala. and the community of Appleton was named for his apple orchard.
+15, 1930 – Confederate veteran Greenberry “Green” Henry Shell died at the age of 88 in Brewton, Ala. and was buried in the Cooper Cemetery at Appleton.
+Born in Georgia on Oct.
+17, 1841, he later moved to Escambia County, Ala. and the community of Appleton was named for his apple orchard.
 The name, a combination of “apple” and “-ton,” which means “town,” was suggested by Shell’s son, Andrew (April 5, 1886-Feb.
 25, 1945).
 The Appleton post office was established in 1901.
 Greenberry Shell was also a Civil War veteran, having served in Co.
 D, 16th Regt., Ala.
 Inf., CSA.

 Aug.
 15, 1935 - A movie version of Alabama author Mary Raymond Shipman Andrews' “The Perfect Tribute” was released.

 Aug.
 15, 1935 – Humorist Will Rogers and pilot Wiley Post were killed in a plane crash while flying from Fairbanks, Alaska to Point Barrow.
 The two men were world famous: Post for being the first pilot to fly solo around the world, and Rogers for his rope tricks and his pithy newspaper column.

 Aug.
 15, 1935 – Pulitzer Prize-winning novelist Annie Prouulx was born Edna Ann Proulx in Norwich, Conn.